Different Types of Acne: What Type of Acne Do I Have?

 Acne isn’t just confined to teenage skin - adult acne and pregnancy acne can affect our skin in later life too, and acne doesn’t just always affect the skin on the face.
 It can affect the skin of the back, neck and chest, and even the vagina.

 So here’s a look at some of the different types of acne and what can cause this often upsetting condition.
+But first, let's look at what acne is.

 Propionibacterium acnes is a common bacterium that lives on human skin.
 It’s present on the skin of many of us and is often harmless and doesn’t always lead to acne.